Trainings

 Doctoral training at the ED3C is mainly based on training through research, in the laboratory, in seminars and scientific meetings linked to laboratory life, as well as in the framework of the Scientific Days and the Roscoff Colloquium organised by the Doctoral school.
 However, it cannot be limited to the training through research and must take into account other dimensions of the doctoral formation.
 This additional training, which is part of a pluralist approach, should enable doctoral students to acquire new skills with a view to pursuing their careers, whether in the academic world or not.

-The training we recommend for doctoral students falls into 3 main categories:
+The training we recommend for doctoral students include in particular:

 Training courses should not be chosen at random in order to fulfil an obligation imposed by the doctoral school.
 On the contrary, they must be adapted to the individual needs and professional plans of each person.
 The development of the training plan is an opportunity to initiate a reflection between the PhD student and his/her supervisor on the professional objectives of the student and the knowledge and skills that he/she needs to acquire in order to achieve them.
 In fact, we find that the career plans of doctoral students at the beginning of their doctoral studies most often boil down to "being a post-doc", even though this activity can only be temporary by definition, and that only a limited number of PhDs in an age group obtain a permanent position in academia or research.